eriksvetlik/readmegenerator/projectREADME.md

 # Description

-In this assignment, our task was to create a random password generator that runs in the browser and is powered by Javascript.

-When the user selects "Generate Password", a prompt displays asking them how many characters the password should be - it's required that the password length must be between 8-128 characters.

-Once the user chooses the length of their password, they're meet with additional prompts on if they'd like to include lowercase, uppercase, numeric, and/or special characters in their password - it's required that one character type must be selected.

-After the selections, a password is generated with the desired length and character options, and displayed on the page.
+Create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).

+When the user runs the application in a command-line application, they are prompted to enter a project title, description, installation instructions, usage information, contribution guidelines, test instructions, license information, and contact information.

+Then a README.md file is generated with the title of the project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.
+The information provided by the user is also added to the respective sections.

 # Screenshot